 I have a lot of friends who are perfectly fine with the fact that Thanksgiving has been sorta kinda swallowed up by Christmas and the winter holidays.
 Well, guess what?
 If you’re firmly in that camp, then Hollywood & Vine is the place for you!

-That’s because beginning in early November, the restaurant will host Minnie’s Holiday Dine Dinner each evening.
+That’s because beginning in early November (the 9th, this year!), the restaurant will host Minnie’s Holiday Dine Dinner each evening.

 The festive event features lots of up close and personal face time with THIS gal, plus her famous boyfriend. 😉